- Montana is home to 50 species of mosquitoes in 6 genera.

 - Mosquitoes are able to overwinter.
 Depending on the species, they can overwinter as eggs, larvae, or adults.

-- Mosquitoes have 4 developmental stages.
+- Mosquitoes go through holometabolous metamorphosis, or complete "Metamorphosis," developing through 4 developmental stages.
 The first 3 stages are aquatic.
-Once all life cycles are complete, they have undergone "Metamorphosis".

 Resource: Mosquito Abatement Training Manual, MT Dept. of Ag., Helena, MT, 2017, pg.
 2-10, 23-29.